coolxeo/docker_elk_stack/README.md

 ###To deploy in production:
         Pre-requisites:
-            Firebase account (free)
+            A)Firebase account (free)
-            'firebase init' command executed in angularclient. he will promp you questions, i recommend to choose the folder ./dist as the folder firebase will deploy in prod since 'grunt build' will put the minified version of our js and css there
+            B)'firebase init' command executed in angularclient. he will promp you questions, i recommend to choose the folder ./dist as the folder firebase will deploy in prod since 'grunt build' will put the minified version of our js and css there
-            Change constants.js in angularclient to match your credentials
+            C)Change constants.js in angularclient to match your credentials

         1)grunt build
         2)firebase deploy